 Garnered legislative support for extension of the Proposition 301 education funding source via legislative vote and Governor signature.

-Deployment of the Education Game Plan
+Education Game Plan